dailypenn/challenge-react/README.md

 - Fork this repository and commit your changes to your fork, and submit the **GitHub link** to your fork (please make the repo **public** so we can have access to your code)
 - Zip your code and submit the compressed package (DO NOT INCLUDE `node_modules`!)

-After that, you should make your submission [here](https://developers.thedp.com/apply).

 Besides your working code, please also take some time to complete `Submissions.txt` so we can have a better understanding of how you feel about the challenge.

+After that, you should make your submission [HERE](https://developers.thedp.com/apply).
+Congratulations, you have finished the challenge!